 Certificate of Proficiency in State Short Early Childhood Education Certificate of Specialization – Infants and Toddlers

 Certificate of Proficiency in State Short Early Childhood Education Certificate of Specialization – School Age Care

 As costs and information can and will change, be sure to contact an advisor for the most current information for planning the funding of your education.

 Paying for college

 The Opportunity Grant Scholarship offers tuition assistance to eligible students as they work toward a career in early childhood education.
-Please click here for a detailed explanation of eligibility and contact information.
+See the WCC Opportunity Grant Scholarship web page for eligibility requirements and contact information.
 Apply now!